Morteza-Khazaei/QGIS-Copilot/README.md

 - **🧠 Context Aware**: Understands your current project, layers, and data
 - **⚡ Code Generation**: Generates and executes PyQGIS code automatically
 - **🛡️ Safe Execution**: Built-in security prevents dangerous operations
-- **💻 Modern UI**: Clean, intuitive chat interface with syntax highlighting
+- **💻 Modern UI**: Clean, intuitive chat interface with markdown rendering and code highlighting
-- **🔄 Real-time Results**: See code execution results immediately
+- **🔄 Real-time Results**: See Python execution logs in a terminal-style panel
 - **📊 Smart Context**: Knows about your layers, CRS, extents, and more
+- **🧩 Multiple Providers**: Google Gemini, OpenAI, Anthropic Claude, and Ollama (Local) — Ollama is the default
+- **🧪 One‑click Model Tests**: Validate Ollama models from the AI tab

 ---